RamtinMoslemi/KAN-Papers/README.md

 Hoang-Thang Ta, Duy-Quy Thai, Anh Tran, Grigori Sidorov, Alexander Gelbukh

 **Abstract:**
 Kolmogorov-Arnold Networks (KANs) represent an innovation in neural network architectures, offering a compelling alternative to Multi-Layer Perceptrons (MLPs) in models such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), and Transformers.
-By advancing network design, KANs are driving groundbreaking research and enabling transformative applications across various scientific domains involving neural networks.
-However, existing KANs often require significantly more parameters in their network layers compared to MLPs.
-To address this limitation, this paper introduces PRKANs (\textbf{P}arameter-\textbf{R}educed \textbf{K}olmogorov-\textbf{A}rnold \textbf{N}etworks), which employ several methods to reduce the parameter count in KAN layers, making them comparable to MLP layers.
-Experimental results on the MNIST and Fashion-MNIST datasets demonstrate that PRKANs with attention mechanisms outperform several existing KANs and rival the performance of MLPs, albeit with slightly longer training times.
+By advancing network design, KANs drive groundbreaking research and enable transformative applications across various scientific domains involving neural networks.
+However, existing KANs often require significantly more parameters in their network layers than MLPs.
+To address this limitation, this paper introduces PRKANs (Parameter-Reduced Kolmogorov-Arnold Networks), which employ several methods to reduce the parameter count in KAN layers, making them comparable to MLP layers.
+Experimental results on the MNIST and Fashion-MNIST datasets demonstrate that PRKANs outperform several existing KANs, and their variant with attention mechanisms rivals the performance of MLPs, albeit with slightly longer training times.
 Furthermore, the study highlights the advantages of Gaussian Radial Basis Functions (GRBFs) and layer normalization in KAN designs.
-The repository for this work is available at: \url{https://github.com/hoangthangta/All-KAN}.
+The repository for this work is available at: https://github.com/hoangthangta/All-KAN.